aeternity/protocol/node/api/channels_api_usage.md

 ### Channel state
 There are a couple of different types that could define the channel state.
 Those are deposit, withdrawal and off-chain transactions.
-They all containt at least the following data:
+They all contain at least the following data:

   | Name | Type | Description |